obss/jury/README.md

 types (single prediction & single reference, single prediction & multiple references, multiple predictions & multiple references) are supported

-* The entry :white_check_mark: means that this metric is supported (for Jury through the `datasets`), so that it can (and should) be used just like the `datasets` metric as instructed in `datasets` implementation although unfortunately full Jury support for those metrics are not yet available.
+* The entry :white_check_mark: means that this metric is supported (for Jury through the `evaluate`), so that it can (and should) be used just like the `evaluate` metric as instructed in `evaluate` implementation although unfortunately full Jury support for those metrics are not yet available.

 ## Request for a New Metric